ap29600/dama-rs/README.md

 ## writing your own menu entries

-menu entries are read from a file called `dama.json` in the directory you launch the executable in, but in the future its default location will be `$XDG_CONFIG_HOME/dama/config.json`.
+menu entries are read from a file called `dama.json`.
+The program will look for it in `$XDG_CONFIG_HOME/dama/config.json` if the variable is set, or in `$HOME/.config/dama.json` if it is not.

+if that file doesn't exist, dama will try to read from `$HOME/.dama.json`.

 Available entries are of types: